Uninsured motorist lawyer advising a client on their accident claim.

 From the moment the accident happens, every step you take can influence the outcome of your claim.
 This means knowing what information to gather, what damages you’re entitled to, and how to handle conversations with insurance companies.
 It’s about building a strong case for yourself, piece by piece.
 While your own insurance policy is often the first place to turn, there may be other avenues for recovery.
 Let’s walk through the key steps you can take to ensure you get the fair compensation you deserve.

-Review Your Policy Details
+How to Review Your Policy for Maximum Payout

 Before you do anything else, pull out your own auto insurance policy.
 It might feel like reading a foreign language, but there are a few key terms you’re looking for: Uninsured Motorist (UM) and Underinsured Motorist (UIM) coverage.
 This is coverage you pay for specifically to protect yourself in this exact situation.
 Your UM coverage steps in to pay for your expenses when the at-fault driver has no insurance.
 Understanding the limits and specifics of your policy is the first, most critical step in knowing what financial support is available to you.
 If you’re unsure what your policy includes, now is the time to contact your insurance agent for a clear explanation.